-Conversely, Virginia hasn't had much luck with its 1-3 record against No. 12 seeds.
-Two of its losses came in back-to-back tournaments in 1986 and 1987.
-The Cavaliers however did advance to the Elite Eight as the No. 5 seed after escaping Providence in the first round.
+Conversely, Virginia hasn't had a ton of luck with its 2-3 record against No. 12 seeds.
+Two of those losses came in back-to-back tournaments, in 1986 and 1987.
+The Cavaliers, however, have advance to the Elite Eight as a No. 5 seed after escaping Providence in the first round.

-The No. 5 seeds still win over 60 percent of the time with an 82-46 record versus 12 seeds, but the margin of victory is minimal at only 4.5 points.
+The No. 5 seeds still win over 60 percent of the time with an 90-50 record versus No. 12 seeds, but the margin of victory is minimal at about five points.

-However, if the No. 5 seed can get past the first round, they've been able to advance as far as the tournament final, where three teams have reached the championship but failed to win.
+However, if No. 5 seeds can get past the first round, they've been able to advance as far as the tournament final, where three teams have reached the championship but failed to win.